sharabai/terraform-azure-dev-ops-agent/README.md

 Run `terraform init && terraform apply` to provision resources.
 You can run terraform apply in two profiles: dev and prod.
 Dev is the default one.
 Run `terraform apply -var="profile=prod"` for prod profile.

+In prod profile it would provision additional aks cluster node pool, as well as set up miniumum and maximum amount of instances in each node pool.

 ## License